-We designed a rigorous retrospective study to assess tree search's performance in this competitive environment.
-For every forecasting period, we ran tree search to optimize and select a model using data from the preceding six weeks, creating a rolling validation window throughout the 2024-2025 season (\figref{fig:covid_figure}a).
-The weekly performance of our resulting `Google Retrospective' model is detailed in the time-series leaderboard (\figref{fig:covid_figure}b), which visualizes our model's performance advantage relative to the CovidHub-ensemble and other top-performing teams. \supfig{fig:covid_retro_best_rep} shows the temporal variation of WIS for each of the separate validation splits, across replicates \supfig{fig:covid_retro_all_rep}.
-A direct jurisdiction-level comparison confirms our model achieved a lower (better) WIS in a majority of states (\figref{fig:covid_figure}c), with the geographic distribution of performance shown in \figref{fig:covid_figure}d.
+We designed a rigorous retrospective study to assess ERA performance in this competitive environment, using data available on May 1 2025.
+For every forecasting period, we ran ERA to optimize and select a model using data from the preceding six weeks, creating a rolling validation window throughout the 2024-2025 season (\figref{fig:covid_figure}a), with data splits elaborated in \suptab{tab:covid_splits}.
+The weekly performance of our resulting `Google Retrospective' model is detailed in the time-series leaderboard (\figref{fig:covid_figure}b), which visualizes our model's performance advantage relative to the CovidHub-ensemble and other top-performing teams.
+The temporal variation of WIS for each of the separate validation splits is shown for the best replicate (\extfig{fig:covid_retro_best_rep}) and across replicates (\supfig{fig:covid_retro_all_rep}).
+A direct jurisdiction-level comparison confirms our model achieved a lower (better) WIS in a majority of states (\figref{fig:covid_figure}c,d). \supfigs{fig:supp_covid_curves} and \ref{fig:full_season_forecasts} compare prediction curves for representative locations between different models.

 Overall, our model achieved the highest performance with an average WIS of 26, outperforming the official CovidHub Ensemble's average WIS of 29.
-A representative tree and breakthrough plot is shown in \supfig{fig:breakthrough_tree_covid}.
+A representative tree and breakthrough plot is shown in \extfig{fig:breakthrough_tree_covid}.